wordofwarning/wordofwarning.org/current/2025-worksahead/pailing/index.md

 Part-story, part-discovery, part-surrender: an investigation into touch and regression.
 This work unpacks the strange contradiction of being a fully grown adult who is still learning how to thrive.

 #### Artist
-Martha is a spoken word and performance artist.
+Martha is a northern-born spoken word and performance artist.
+Her work considers what it is to remain empathetic and soft in a brutal, emotionally temperamental world.
+She is a former artist-in-residence at London's Roundhouse and Blackpool's The Old Electric.
+Her past work includes commissions for the Royal Court, Essex Book Festival, METAL, and Penned In The Margins.
+She has performed across the UK including at Soho Theatre, the Barbican, LADA, Curve, Alphabetti, and Contact.
+She has also performed in some dingy pubs and they were no less extraordinary.

 #### Entry
 Pay What You Decide: £15/£10/£5/£0 (advance booking recommended).